Essential Otley Run Infocopy-link-to-section

 The New Inn Otley Run

 The first three pubs along the route are nice and close together.
 The New Inn being the last of the three.
-Also a Greene King pub, so you know what to expect.
+Also a Greene King pub, so you know what to expect food and drink wise.

-This pub is a little smaller than the first two – and tends to have security on the door to handle the flow of traffic.
-Unless you have planned when to start carefully, more often than not this pub has to be skipped as the wait is so long.
+This pub is a little smaller than the first two – and tends to have security on the door to handle the flow of traffic; particularly on a Saturday when it’s peak Otley Run time.

 More Info on The New Inn